Prajeeth17/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 /*
 Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.
-Developed by: Aakashraj M
+Developed by: Prajeeth K T
-RegisterNumber: 212222100002
+RegisterNumber: 212222110034
 */

 /*Half Adder Program:*/